scmgithub/mascot_race/README.md

 note: mascot1, mascot2, and mascot3 all need to be created and hold values for this.name, this.food, this.endurance, and this.run

 ##What functions will you need to create?
--var race---->function that compares the variable racedistance, to mascot1, to mascot2, to mascot3
+- var race---->function that compares the variable racedistance, to mascot1, to mascot2, to mascot3

 ##Who will be responsible for which section of code, or will you all be writing each section together?
 - We decided to all approach the problem individually for 15 minutes and then compare our ideas.